Tyrrrz/JsonExtensions/Readme.md

 // Gets the value converted into specified type or returns null if:
 // - element is null
-// - element's kind doesn't match the specified type
+// - element kind does not match the specified type
 // - the value cannot be parsed into the specified type var maybeString = jsonElement.GetStringOrNull();
 var maybeInt32 = jsonElement.GetInt32OrNull();